 For me, this one was about feeling “Sexy.”
 If you are not a Whovian, you will not get the reference, and I will cry for your soul.
 This dress is just fun and has a built-in pettiskirt.
 I feel like a princess when I wear it.
 I found a headband that lights up, and of course, I have my own sonic screwdriver to complete the look.
 I also have a little something I can hide, push, and make the sound of the TARDIS.
 I did an impromptu photo shoot with this one, and I have worn it to a couple cons.
 I have hopes to add onto it one day, but for now, I pull it out every once in a while when I want to feel pretty and geeky!

 One of the most important things to remember when cosplaying is to have fun.
 If you have a small budget, the kind of outfit I am wearing might be the perfect start.
 If you cannot sew but want to have something nice, this also works.
 You can always add onto your costume.
 If you want to make something and be elaborate, that is totally awesome too.
 Just don’t ever listen to anyone that says the cosplay has to be a certain thing.
 The beauty about cosplaying is to take something you love and turn it into expressive art you wear!
 Recently, I have been working on a Steampunk Kylo Ren.
 If you follow me on Instagram, you might have seen it this fall.
 I plan on posting more about it in a future post.
-Right now, I am working on a Sailor Moon family cosplay and a Mabel from Gravity falls as well.
-I am hoping to have one of them ready for Steel City Con in April.
+Right now, I am working on a Mabel from Gravity Falls.
+I am hoping to have it ready for Steel City Con in the fall.

 Cosplay is fun.
 Cosplay is art.
 Cosplay is for everyone!
 If you cosplay, I would love to hear what you are working on in the comments below, and don’t forget to share!